drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/README.md

 ## Lecture Breakdown

-Lectures will be broken down into theory and applicatipon time.
+Lectures will be broken down into theory and application time.
 Every lecture will have online polling for live Q/A and comprehension checks.

 | Component | Duration | Description |
 | --- | --- | --- |
 | Lecture | 60 minutes | Theoretical Foundations |
 | Demonstration Time | 20 minutes | Application and Practice |

 ------